 Multisensory Structured Language Education (MSLE) and Montessori techniques can work together to enhance beginning reading skills in preschool and kindergarten children.
 Since the Montessori method is systematic and multisensory, it blends well with MSLE to provide optimal results for early literacy development.
 The educational methodology and learning modules using such a blended approach for reading and literacy development among young learners is presented here as a one-year program.

-K-Reading is designed as a one-year program for emerging readers (preK/K) in a classroom setting, to be run by one teacher and one or more assistants.
+Kickstart is designed as a one-year program for emerging readers (preK/K) in a classroom setting, to be run by one teacher and one or more assistants.
 Assessment tools enable the teacher to group students according to reading ability.
 These tools also enable early identification of those students with more profound reading deficits who may require more specialized outside intervention.
-K-Reading also presents modules that address potential learning issues using a staggered approach enabling repetition of foundational aspects (re-teaching) by creating sub-groups.
+Kickstart also presents modules that address potential learning issues using a staggered approach enabling repetition of foundational aspects (re-teaching) by creating sub-groups.

 Figure 1 provides an overview of how the program works.

 This program offers a ‘prescriptive’ approach to reading and writing i.e. when a lesson is taught, the curriculum allows grouping of students according to their abilities and progress, and provides time to repeat lessons as required.
 This helps student groups to move at a pace that is appropriate for them.
 For example, a student may require individual attention or additional group time to learn a concept.
 However, issues like dyslexia or dysgraphia may have to be addressed outside the program through specialized interventions.